 Google makes money from contextual advertising known as keyword advertising that is shown based on the type of search a user conducts.
 For example, a user searching for "NYC restaurants" would be shown a variety of ads on the right-hand side of Google's search results pertaining to restaurants and food services in New York City.

 Advertisers on Google bid for keywords (such as "NYC restaurants ") to display their advertisements on the Google search page.
 Google AdWords allows these advertisers to display advertisements in Google's search results and the Google Content Network through either a cost-per-click or cost-per-view scheme.
 The pricing of keywords, the inventory of keywords available, and the frequency of user search, impact how much money Google makes on search.

-In addition to advertising on its search engine, Google makes money by placing advertisements on other Google-owned properties such as video sharing site YouTube, social networking site Orkut, email service Google Mail (Gmail), etc. Google also makes money by facilitating the placement of advertising on its "partner" websites (via ad serving application AdSense) from which it receives a share of the advertising revenue.
+In addition to advertising on its search engine, Google makes money by placing advertisements on other Google-owned properties such as video sharing site YouTube, email service Google Mail (Gmail), etc. Google also makes money by facilitating the placement of advertising on its "partner" websites (via ad serving platform AdSense) from which it receives a share of the advertising revenue.

-Google search on mobile is increasingly gaining importance as more and more users are shifting towards mobile devices like smartphones and tablets for web browsing.
-According to our estimates derived from publicly available sources, tablets and smartphones are expected to surpass PC's in use globally by around 2015.
-As a result, mobile search would increasingly gain importance for Google, rivaling its PC-based search in contributing towards Google's stock.
+Google search on mobile is increasingly gaining importance as more and more users are shifting towards mobile devices like smartphones and tablets for desktop based web browsing.
+According to our estimates, derived from publicly available sources, tablets and smartphones surpassed PC's in use globally in 2014.
+As a result, mobile search is increasingly gaining importance for Google, rivaling its PC-based search in contributing towards Google's stock.

-We believe Google Search Ads is much more valuable than Ad Partnerships for Search & Content, YouTube, Gmail, Orkut and other divisions due to the following reasons:
+We believe Google Search Ads is much more valuable than Ad Partnerships for Search & Content, YouTube, Gmail and other divisions due to the following reasons: